Dzon14/Obsidian/Obsidian/Communication Systems/länkprotokoll.md

 The flag/SFD(Start Frame Delimiter) is to provide a unique and reliable way for the receiver to identify the beginning of a new frame of data in the incoming signal.
 The SFD is a known sequence of symbols or bits that is transmitted immediately after the preamble/Head.

-Head/preamble: We use preamble/head, which is a sequence of bits/symbols, to synchronize the receiver to the incomnig pulse train.
+Head/preamble: We use preamble/head, which is a sequence of bits/symbols, to synchronize the receiver to the incomig pulse train.
 The preamble contain information for the corresponding protocol.
 When the reciever detects the preamble from the transmitter, it can align its clock to the same as the timing of the pulse.

 -  $\text{Physical layer } \rightarrow \text{ bitstream }$
 - $\text{ Link layer } \rightarrow \text{ frames }$